frxangelz/instagram-follower/README.md

-# instagram-unfollower
+# instagram-follower
-Instagram Unfollower Chrome Extension
+Instagram follower Chrome Extension

 very simple macro to Follow anyone on instagram, use with random interval so it looks like normal user's activity you can set min-max interval between follow action( in seconds ), to make it more random, you should keep interval between 5-30.